Edited by David Franke, Alex Reid, and Anthony Di Renzo

 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It will also be available in a low-cost print edition from our publishing partner, the University Press of Colorado.

 Copyright © 2010 David Franke, Alex Reid, and Anthony Di Renzo.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
+This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 340 pages, with bibliography and illustrations.
-Available in paper and cloth formats direct from Parlor Press online, or at any online or brick-and-mortar bookstore.
-Available in PDF format for no charge on this page at the WAC Clearinghouse.
+Available in print from Parlor Press online, or at any online or brick-and-mortar bookstore.
+Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.